restimirandaNU/polishedPortfolio/README.md

 # polishedPortfolio

+Title:
-Polished Porfolio is an employer ready portfolio using bootstrap.
+Polished Porfolio is an employer ready portfolio using bootstrap.Portfolio must be mobile riendly.
-This is a polished portfolio that includes work and educational experiences.
-Portfolio must be responsive friendly.

 Motivation:
-To showcase a presentable NU coding bootcamp web projects to use for job search or interviews
+To showcase a presentable NU coding bootcamp web projects to use for job search or interviews.

-Built with Bootstrap, Javascript, JQuery, and Apache
+Built with HMTL/CSS, Bootstrap, Javascript and JQuery

+How to use:
+Easy to use very straightforward navigation that includes, About, Resume, Portfolio, and Contact web pages.

 Click link to view: https://restimirandanu.github.io/polishedPortfolio/#/about